rantahar/Lattice-Field-Theory/source/index.rst

 **Simulation Algorithms**

-The integral in the partition funtion has a very high dimension and cannot practically be performed directly.
+The integral in the partition function has a very high dimension and cannot practically be performed directly.
 We introduce the Heat Bath algorithm here and will cover other Monte Carlo methods in later chapters.